stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 # Using custom scrapers

-Scrapers support a number of different scrapign types.
+Scrapers support a number of different scraping types.

 Performer details can be scraped from the new/edit Performer page in two different ways: